Meet Our Staff & Indigenous Partners

 Host a Guest Speaker

-We seek to educate and mobilize the greater community with practical tools to prevent the trafficking and oppression of vulnerable children and women in warzones.
+We seek to educate and mobilize individuals and communities with practical tools to prevent the trafficking and oppression of vulnerable children and women in warzones.